CCSI-Toolset/FOQUS/cloud/aws/node/README.md

 # FOQUS Cloud

+## Worker
+### AWS SQS, SNS, DynamoDB, S3
+The python module `foqus_service.py` is runnable as a Windows Service.
+The service will periodically check an AWS SQS job submission queue for job requests.
+Once one is available the item is temporarily `locked` while the job is setup.
+If the job is successfully setup or an error occurs, the item is deleted from the queue.
+So if the worker is unexpectedly shutdown the job will automatically appear back on the queue after a VisibilityTimeout.

+All state transitions are published to the SNS Update Topic and foqus_update_topic lambda function performs the actual updates and writes.
+DynamoDB and S3 access is READ-Only for the worker.

+Kill requests are communicated through the DynamoDB table entry for the job request.

 ## Web Resources and Lambda Functions
 There are two main web resources the `Session` and the `Simulation`.  `Session` is a logical grouping of job requests, and the `Simulation` is a logical grouping of staged files and an execution engine (ACM, AspenPlus, etc).